euphonie/study-notes/Other/ICU Certification/Novice.md

 - 1930.
 Kay Crawford, mixed popular Military marching high kick style to found Drill Team performance; with pioneering team the Edinburgh High School "Seargenettes".
 The majority of athletes were male (also called "Yell Leaders").
 - 1939.
 In Kilgore College, Gussie Nell Davis, introduced tha team the "Rangerettes", in the same spirit as Crawford's team.
 - 1941.
 85% of athletes were female, due to the Second World War.
 - 1949.
 Lawrence "Herkie" Herkimer, started conducting cheerleading clinics with high success, and launched the NCA (National Cheerleaders Association).
-NCA helped
+NCA helped to establish technique development and team organization.
+At this team it also surged Robert Olmstead's United Spirit Association (USA) and Kay Crawford's Miss Drill Team USA.
+- 1974.
+Jeff Web launches the Unv

 # Divisions
 Adaptive abilites, 25% de atletas con discapacdad intelectual